paridebroggi/paridebroggi.github.io/_posts/projects/2019-03-10-snacknews-ios-app.markdown

 tags: [mobile, app]
 title:  "Snacknews"
 tagline: "The instagram for news"
-excerpt: "Visual news stories on the key facts of the day and ai-recommended articles automatically summarized for you.
-Here's the Instagram for news."
+excerpt: "The Instagarm for news: visual stories on the key facts of the day and ai-recommended articles automatically summarized for you."

 cover_image: 2019-03-10-snacknews-wordmark.jpg
 project_url: https://itunes.apple.com/fr/app/snacknews/id1453025288?mt=8